 Own/Haven’t Started Reading:

-Anna Karenina (The Catholic School by The Eighth Life: for Brilka by 994 pgs
+The Eighth Life: for Brilka by Nino Haratischvili, 994 pgs

 North and South Complete Trilogy (HC) by John Jakes